Earlier this week I received the following email from a reader:

 I’m writing because recently I have been trying to consolidate my private loans and have run into a snag: I have too much debt with regard to my income (surprise!).
 I have excellent credit and make the huge payments on time.
 However, I have been rejected by all the banks up to this point.
 I would think that since I already make my payments I would be able to make payments at a lower interest rate.
 I have not seen this talked about yet but I imagine others may run into this problem.
 I feel trapped.
 Have you seen this problem before?

-This indeed is a very common problem.
-Anyone with even an average amount of student debt risks running into it if they want to qualify for any sort of loan.
+This is a very common problem.
+Anyone with even an average amount of student debt may run into debt-to-income ratio issues.
 The first thing to address here is to be more specific about your problem.
 Outside of a few exceptions, the issue is not total debt as much as it is monthly debt relative to monthly income.
 When creditors make evaluations, one of the most important factors they look at is how much you make each month compared to how much you are expected to pay each month.
-If your debt eats up too big a portion of your income, a rejection is likely in your future.
+If your monthly debt eats up too big a portion of your income, a rejection is likely in your future.
 However, if you plan smart, you can quickly improve your personal finances in the eyes of creditors.

 Keep up the good work

 Along the same lines, it is important to fight the temptation to make any large or small purchases that will impact your credit.
 Adding a car payment could dig you into an even deeper hole.
-Similarly, if you want to buy a new computer or tv and will be carrying a balance on your credit card to pay for it – don’t.
+Similarly, if you are thinking about buying a new computer or tv and will be carrying a balance on your credit card to pay for it — don’t.
 These purchases will only put up more roadblocks on your way to get your debt straightened out.

 Choose Your Battles

 Most people looking to consolidate or refinance their student loans have a number of debts.
 Paying them all off is usually not possible, so you need to be smart about how you attack your debt.
-Remember, your goal is to reduce your monthly payment obligation.
+Remember, when it comes to improving debt-to-income ratios, the goal is to reduce your monthly payment obligations.
 A reduction of your total debt balance, though a major step forward, doesn’t do much to help your ability to consolidate.

 - If you pay off your credit card, don’t cancel it.
 Having an open line of credit with a low or zero balance, helps your credit score.